FWISD Names Wall of Fame Inductees

 She spoke at a time when the city’s Task Force on Race and Culture has identified many disparities between minorities and Anglos in our city, including health.
 Dr. Harris, a psychiatrist from Atlanta, has diverse experience as a private practicing physician, public health administrator, patient advocate and medical society lobbyist.
 She also is an adjunct assistant professor in the Emory Department of Psychiatry and Behavioral Sciences.

-Cowboys of Color Rodeo to be held at new Dickie's Arena on MLK Day, January 20th
+Cowboys of Color Rodeo was held at new Dickie's Arena on MLK Day, January 20th

-The 2019 Cowboys of Color Rodeo will held at the new Dickie's Arenda, featuring state-of-the-art architecture, seating and sound system.
-The Cowboys of Color Rodeo takes place Monday, January 20, 2019.
+The 2020 Cowboys of Color Rodeo was held at the new Dickie's Arena, featuring state-of-the-art architecture, seating and sound system.
+The Cowboys of Color Rodeo took place Monday, January 20, 2020.
 Founded by Cleo Hearn, it first premiered at the Stock Show in 2010.
 They have grown to be one of the more popular events and have hosted a who’s who of local dignitaries, celebrities and a diverse grouping of rodeo enthusiasts.
-This year famed violinist Richmond Punch will add to the ambience during the Cowboys of Color Rodeo.
-This year’s after party will feature The Inspiration Band at the Coors Rodeo Roadhouse located on the plaza of Dickies Arena.
-For more information or to purchase tickets visit www.fwssr.com or call (817) 877-2420.
+This year famed violinist Richmond Punch added to the ambience during the Cowboys of Color Rodeo.

 (Left) Violinist Richmond Punch will perform.
 (Above) Cowboys of Color Rodeo usually attracts a sell-out crowd